 If you have further questions related to this thread, you may click "Ask a related question" below.
 The newly created question will be automatically linked to this question.

-If my post helped solve your issue, please click on the VERIFY ANSWER button.
+If my post helped solve your issue, please click on the This resolved my issue button.

 Search E2E!
 Your questions may already be answered!

 Increasing the current of the DAC's input buffer does not help.
 Increasing the current of the output buffer helps reducing the glitch duration, but not its amplitude.

 No news yet?

 To better aid the community, please click on the "This Resolved my issue" button whenever a post answers your question!

 Now I tried setting PxDS on P6.6 only, on P7.6 only and on both.
 It didn't help in any case.